tendermint/liquidity/x/liquidity/spec/03_state_transitions.md

 ### MsgDepositToLiquidityPool

-To deposit coins into existing `LiquidityPool`, the depositor needs to escrow `DepositCoins` into `LiquidityModuleEscrowAccount`.
+To deposit coins into existing `Pool`, the depositor needs to escrow `DepositCoins` into `LiquidityModuleEscrowAccount`.

 ### MsgWithdrawFromLiquidityPool

-To withdraw coins from `LiquidityPool`, the withdrawer needs to escrow `PoolCoin` into `LiquidityModuleEscrowAccount`.
+To withdraw coins from `Pool`, the withdrawer needs to escrow `PoolCoin` into `LiquidityModuleEscrowAccount`.

 ### MsgSwap